pastagang/pastagang/blog/performance/readme.md

 this blog post was written by pastagang in [two beat style](https://www.todepond.com/wikiblogarden/academia/style/two-beat) to keep it simple enough. all words longer than two beats were put in quotes

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/29KLkK0Vlw0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## some more questions

+there's a huge stack to deal with here (layers of software) which is prob a big reason why things go slow. but web based is really cool and easy to get into.

+- what is a way we can benchmark or otherwise measure different parts while nudel/flok are running to find the bottle necks? (the things that take up the most time)
+- is wasm used for anything at the moment? can it be used in any of the bottle necks?
+- can we compile anything else? we might be able to eliminate things like repeated multiplication in the web audio api for example
+- which slows the machine down more - hydra or strudel or?
+- at the moment all the code is run on every machine taking part, right?
+- at the cost of some latency, could audio be streamed out from each machine so they only have to run part of it?
+- or could the audio be computed on the server and streamed to each person?
+- or for in-person collabs, an option for one machine to do the computation (by switching off making sound in other machines?)
+- in the long term, could a single binary be made to run the fastest part of the sound engine which is sent midi, osc or json "messages" by nudel/flok? it would be something to install, but should be fairly painless. ask Daniel he might have a sound engine somewhere that could do this... or people could use supercollider if that is installed already